EvalynTheAnalyst/EvalynTheAnalyst/README.md

 ## About Me

-I am a **Data Engineer Analyst** with a passion for turning raw data into meaningful insights that **drive decisions and action**.
+I am a **Data Analyst** with a passion for turning raw data into meaningful insights that **drive decisions and action**.
 My expertise spans **data modeling**, **forecasting**, and **data visualization** using tools like **Power BI**, **SQL**, **Excel**, and **Python (Pandas, Matplotlib, Machine Learning)**.

-I love transforming complex datasets into clear narratives that not only make sense — but **make impact**.
+I love transforming complex datasets into clear narratives that not only make sense but **make impact**.

 ---

 ## What I Bring

 -  Capability of transforming data into actionable insights.
-- Expe rience as a **Helpdesk Analyst & Project Lead **
+- Experience as a **Helpdesk Analyst & Project Lead**
 - Proven track record of using data to reduce ticket resolution time by 15%
 - Created dashboards for **performance tracking**, **forecasting**, and **decision support**
 - **Industrial Mathematics & Statistics** background from JKUAT